 Home Entertainment Sales Drop for Sixth Straight Year

-The industry brought in $18.8 billion in the U.S. last year, down from $19.4 billion the year earlier, according to data released Thursday by the Digital Entertainment Group.
+The industry brought in $18.8 billion in the U.S. in 2010, down from $19.4 billion the year earlier, according to data released Thursday by the Digital Entertainment Group.

 The peak year for the industry came in 2004, when revenue was at $21.8 billion, with $4.4 billion coming from VHS.
 But VHS quickly faded after that, bringing in zero revenue in 2009, and consumers began dabbling with digital distribution.
 A next-generation DVD format war also didn’t help matters, and the industry has been declining every year since 2004.

 Nevertheless, the DEG, headed by Warner Home Video president Ron Sanders, stressed that Blu-ray players are now in 27.5 million American homes and sales and rental of software surged 53% to $2.3 billion.